Workshop – Big Data: The Leading Ways to Improve Business with Data Science (Non-Technical)

 Knowledge Level: All levels

-Attendees will receive an electronic copy of the course notes and materials
+Attendees will receive an electronic copy of the course notes and materials and a full recording of the workshop

 Attend this management- and executive-level workshop for a conceptual overview of today’s emerging trends, capacities, and opportunities.